fleschutz/CWTS/README.md

 Feedback
 ---------
 A test case or a C++ compiler is missing?
-Send your feedback to markus at fleschutz dot de.
+Send your email feedback to: markus <at> fleschutz <dot> de

 License & Copyright
 -------------------